 The fox is a remarkably playful animal that lives near urbanisation.
 The fox of England is usually tawny red, mixed with an ash colour, although this varies from country to country.
-He has a bushy tail which he wraps around itself, especially when sleeping in cold weather.
+It has a bushy tail which he wraps around itself, especially when sleeping in cold weather.
 He is a menace to farmers, stealing chickens and will attack other livestock.
 Foxes breed annually, usually in the spring.
-If the female's den is discovered, she will carry the pups off one by one to a different retreat.
+If the female's den is discovered, it will carry the pups off one by one to a different retreat.
 Foxes mature at about 18 months and live for 13 - 14 years.

 The Role of the Terrier

 Huntsman with Terrier

 Fox Hunting was a sport in which terriers played an integral part.
 Accompanied by men on horseback with packs of hounds.
 The terrier whose flexible body historically was longer than it is high, allowed it turn easily when in a fox's den.
 The dog would find the fox and bolt it out of its hiding place.
 Then the huntsmen and the hounds could continue to follow them.
 Contrary to popular belief, the huntsmen killed the fox more often than the dogs.

 No pack of fox-hounds was complete without good black and white terriers.
 This was because at a distance, a red or tanned terrier could be mistaken for the fox and accidentally shot.
 Also, large strong terriers were certainly the best for the purpose; but useless in a small burrow because as they could not always get to the fox[1a].